Things Nice To Know

 If a written manual is desired, please contact us and we will provide one for a materials fee and shipping costs (usually 1st-class mail).

-This guarantee excludes damaged parts or wood.
+This guarantee excludes parts not damaged during shipment or stripwood.
 We can usually replace these items – if available – for a material and shipping fee.

-We will replace damaged parts on international orders at cost.
+We will replace damaged parts on international orders at material and shipping cost.

 Please contact us with any questions.

-Our 3D printed parts are usually formed from Siraya “Build” resin in semi-transparent “Smoky Black”.
+Our 3D printed parts are formed in semi-transparent resin.
 This resin is designed for precision and detail.
 The cured part is hard but mildly flexible.
 It may be drilled, tapped, and sanded.
-Small parts arte fragile and may easily break.
+Small and highly detailed parts are fragile and may easily break.

 Alcohol is highly flammable.
 Use caution when cleaning.